GazPrash/TinyAPI/readme.md

 ## Ongoing Improvements

 I'm actively working on making TinyAPI even better.
-THe next big step is to introduce multi-threading support for enhanced performance and concurrency.
-At the moment, I've implemented the HTTP Server using Winsock library, which is designed for socket programming on Windows devices.
-In the future, I will try to create a version of the library that's compatible with Linux, making it accessible to a broader user base.
+THe next big step is to introduce multi-threading support for enhanced performance and concurrency, add encoding support for serving media files, and more.